rmsouza01/CD-Deep-Cascade-MR-Reconstruction/README.md

 ![Sample Multi-channel Reconstruction](./Figs/midl_mc_5x.gif)
 Sample reconstruction.
-From left to right: KIKIKI, IIIIII, IKIKII fkat unrolled cascades.
+From left to right: KIKIKI, IIIIII, IKIKII flat unrolled cascades.
 They all have the same exact number of parameters.

 In this repository we  will look into: